eProsima/eProsima-CI/README.md

   In order to use the manually set versions instead of the ones taken from the `.repos` file, just disable `use_repos_file` option.

 > :page_facing_up: eProsima/dev-utils build allows to specify the version as inputs of the workflow.
   In order to use the manually set versions instead of the one taken from the `.repos` file, just disable `use_repos_file` option.

+> :page_facing_up: eProsima/DDS-Pipe build allows to specify the version as inputs of the workflow.
+  In order to use the manually set versions instead of the one taken from the `.repos` file, just disable `use_repos_file` option.

 ## Custom artifact generation